 Founded in 2009 by Brian Acton, Jan Koum WhatsApp is a messaging app acquired by Facebook in 2014 for $19B.
-In 2018 WhatsApp rolled out customers’ interaction services, starting to make money on slow responses from companies.
-And Facebook also announced conversations on WhatsApp prompted by Facebook Ads.
+In 2018 WhatsApp rolled out customers’ interaction services.
+WhatsApp might be transitioning toward a set of features from video chats to social commerce that might transform WhatsApp into a Super App.